 Without a proper system to process, analyze, track, and share all this data about leads, prospects, and customers, you’ll lose many opportunities for conversions and sales.
 Details will get lost, follow-ups on phone conversations won’t happen, and figuring out what to focus on will involve more guesswork and fewer facts.
-Worse, when someone leaves, all the data that they have gathered will leave with them.
-Isn’t it then more likely that their prospects and customers will leave as well?
+And when someone leaves the organization, all the data they’ve gathered will leave with them.
+Isn’t it more likely that their prospects and customers will leave as well?

-Fortunately, there is a solution to this (extremely serious) problem – Customer Relationship Management (CRM) software.
+Fortunately, there is a solution to this problem – Customer Relationship Management (CRM) software.